Wednesday, April 8, 2020

 Crown Prince Wilhelm decided that Louis Ferdinand could take over running Cadinen.
 Louis Ferdinand felt that this was a “natural solution,” to stay at Cadinen for the war’s duration, and “for many years after.”

 Their Berlin house was closed, and the furniture was brought to Cadinen.
-Kira’s own furniture, from her home in Coburg, which had been sold after her father’s death, was also added to the house’s decor.
+Kira’s furniture, from her home in Coburg, which had been sold after her father’s death, was also added to the house’s decor.
 Cadinen “became cozy and livable.”

 But the family was also being watched by local Nazi administrators, who “terrorized” Louis Ferdinand’s farm laborers.
 It was difficult for Kira and Louis Ferdinand to trust their workers as they knew that most of their employees were spying on them.
-As Louis Ferdinand wrote in his memoirs, “nobody suspected that the Gutsherr of Cadinen was up to his neck in a conspiracy against Hitler and his regime.”
+As Louis Ferdinand wrote in his memoirs, “Nobody suspected that the Gutsherr of Cadinen was up to his neck in a conspiracy against Hitler and his regime.”

 On July 20, 1944, an attempt was made on Hitler’s life, although he survived.
 Although not directly involved with the plot to kill Hitler, Prince Louis Ferdinand was in contact with several of the men involved in the plot.
 He was openly anti-Nazi, but even the local Gestapo never learned of Louis Ferdinand’s meetings with others to discuss and plan Germany's future after Hitler’s defeat.